Embracing all STEM strands

 - problem solving

 These processes are at the centre of learning and teaching in Mathematics.
-It is the level of coverage of these processes that determines the quality of the mathematical component of an investigation or innovative device nominated for the Working Mathematically category.
+It is the level of coverage of these processes that determines the quality of the mathematical investigation nominated for the Working Mathematically category.
 For further guidance, visit the Primary Working Mathematically page or the Secondary Working Mathematically page where these processes are broken down and explained further.